Coat of arms of England: Royal banner of England

-When the royal arms take the form of an heraldic flag, it is variously known as the Royal Banner of England, the Banner of the Royal Arms, the Banner of the King (Queen) of England, or by the misnomer the Royal Standard of England.
-This royal banner differs from England's national flag, the St George's Cross, in that it does not represent any particular area or land, but rather symbolises the sovereignty vested in the rulers thereof.
+When the royal arms take the form of a heraldic flag, it is variously known as the Royal Banner of England, the Banner of the Royal Arms, the Banner of the King (Queen) of England, or by the misnomer the Royal Standard of England.
+This royal banner differs from England's national flag, the Saint George's Cross, in that it does not represent any particular area or land, but rather symbolises the sovereignty vested in the rulers thereof.

 The royal banner of England is the English banner of arms and so has always borne the royal arms of England—the personal arms of England's reigning monarch.
 When displayed in war or battle, this banner signalled that the sovereign was present in person.
 Because the royal banner depicted the royal arms of England, its design and composition changed throughout the Middle Ages.
 It is variously known as the royal banner of England, the banner of the royal arms, the banner of the king of England, or by the misnomer of the royal standard of England; Arthur Charles Fox-Davies explains that it is "a misnomer to term the banner of the royal arms the Royal Standard", because "the term standard properly refers to the long tapering flag used in battle, by which an overlord mustered his retainers in battle".
 The archaeologist and antiquarian Charles Boutell also makes this distinction.